 *To be provided by authors: A few minutes into the BeMgZnO growth, screen capture footage of switching to the RHEED software/window (if applicable) and starting to acquire a RHEED pattern.

 Authors: At what time intervals do you usually acquire RHEED patterns?
+We acquire RHEED patterns in the middle and after the BeMgZnO growth.

 Then, close the Mg and Be shutters to stop the BeMgZnO growth.
 [1-SCREEN] Leave the Zn and O2 shutters open for 1 more minute to grow a roughly 2-nm-thick ZnO cap layer.
 Close the shutters when finished.
 [2-SCREEN-TXT]